ohgoditspotato/atreides_mentat/README.md

 - Add card pool & track which cards are left in the pool
 - Add view screen for the pool
 - Add place to record / view the next Spice card
-- Add traitor tracker - should record which leaders for each faction are traitors, and who has the the traitor
+- Add traitor tracker - should record which leaders for each faction are traitors, and who has the traitor
 - More intuitive faction card